 The Scottsdale Quarter & Kierland are right across the street from each other (and you can easily walk between both).
 They have quite the selection of favorites, like J. Crew, Anthropologie, Lululemon, etc. The mall is outdoors, and it’s really pretty walk around during nicer weather months!
 If you go, check out True Food Kitchen or North Italia for lunch or dinner.

 Seasonal Phoenix and Scottsdale Events — Mark Your Calendar!

 Scottsdale Culinary Festival Various dates throughout the winter and spring

-Chipotle Cultivate Festival (Date TBD)
+Chipotle Cultivate Festival